-The first steps involved developing a claim, assessment targets (e.g., test design, test blueprints), policy performance level descriptors (PLDs), and score reporting elements, followed by the selection of PEs and creation of the Extended Performance Expectations (EPEs).
-Research in special education, specifically focusing on students with significant cognitive disabilities, has provided models to support how learning opportunities and assessment tasks can be designed to provide evidence for inferences about what students know and what they can do across a full range of performance (Kleinert, Browder, Towles-Reeves, 2009).
-This research along with experience developing other alternate assessments, such as the National Center and State Collaborative (NCSC) and its continuation in the Multi-State Alternate Assessment (MSAA), provided helpful guidelines for developing the MSAA Science.
-Utilizing experts in both the science content area, specifically in-depth knowledge of the Framework and NGSS, and special education, specifically teaching students with significant cognitive disabilities, as well as psychometricians familiar with the nuances of alternate assessments, Cognia developed the science alternate assessment based on the assessment constructs and content-model definitions which assume students can learn (1)

-when given the opportunity to learn multidimensional science academic standards in elementary, middle and high school grades, and (2) when the prioritized assessment constructs focus on the critical content for progressing through the grade spans with each building on the subsequent grade span and use structured scaffolds and supports that do not interfere with the measurement of the science content.
+The first steps involved the Cognia development team developing a claim, assessment targets (e.g., test design, test blueprints), policy performance level descriptors (PLDs), and score reporting elements, followed by the selection of PEs and creation of the Extended Performance Expectations (EPEs).
+The Cognia development team looked to research in special education, specifically focusing on students with significant cognitive disabilities that has provided models to support how learning opportunities and assessment tasks can be designed to provide evidence for inferences about what students know and what they can do across a full range of performance (Kleinert, Browder, Towles-Reeves, 2009).
+The Cognia development team used this research along with experience developing other alternate assessments, such as the National Center and State Collaborative (NCSC) and its continuation in the Multi-State Alternate Assessment (MSAA) as helpful guidelines for developing the MSAA Science.
+Utilizing experts in both the science content area (specifically in-depth knowledge of the Framework and NGSS) and special education (specifically teaching students with significant cognitive disabilities), as well as psychometricians familiar with the nuances of alternate assessments, the Cognia development team developed the science alternate assessment design based on the assessment constructs and contentmodel definitions, which assume students can learn (1) when given the opportunity to learn multidimensional science academic standards in elementary, middle, and high school grades, and (2) when the prioritized assessment constructs focus on the critical content for progressing through the grade spans with each building on the subsequent grade span and using structured scaffolds and supports that do not interfere with the measurement of the science content.

-The policy PLDs were drafted with four performance levels that describe expectations of student knowledge and skills at each level based on the claim.
-Based on the student population and design of the assessment, it was determined reporting would be at the content-area level including scale score and performance-level designation (i.e., Level 1, Level 2, Level 3, Level 4) and the measurement model would utilize item response theory (IRT), specifically two-parameter logistic (2PL) model.
+The Cognia development team drafted the policy PLDs with four performance levels that describe expectations of student knowledge and skills at each level based on the assessment's claim.
+Based on the student population and design of the assessment, the Cognia development team and psychometricians determined reporting would be at the content-area level including scale score and performance-level designation (i.e., Level 1, Level 2, Level 3, Level 4), and the measurement model would utilize item response theory (IRT), specifically two-parameter logistic (2PL) model.
 Additional detailed information about reporting and IRT scaling and equating is available in Chapters 7 and 9 respectively.
-The following important elements guided development of the science policy PLDs and informed the selection of prioritized assessment content:
+The following important elements guided development of the science policy PLDs and informed the selection of prioritized assessment content by the Cognia development team:

-- a focus on the levels of complexity, depth and breadth, and the accuracy of understanding needed at each performance level; - the need for scaffolds and supports for students with significant cognitive disabilities to permit independent demonstration (without changing the content being assessed); - incorporation of multidimensional science content (core ideas, practices, crosscutting concepts) that ranges from abstract to concrete concepts; and - the level of support, interrelated with the science content, to help distinguish the performance levels.
-For example, a student performing at the highest level may only need minimal scaffolding on more abstract concepts being measured, whereas a student performing at one of the midlevels may need additional support built into the item and focused on more concrete concepts, and a student performing at the lowest level may require the additional supports along with content assessed that is focused on one dimension of the science concepts (e.g., core ideas).
+- a focus on the levels of complexity, the depth and breadth, and the accuracy of understanding needed at each performance level; - the need for scaffolds and supports for students with significant cognitive disabilities to permit independent demonstration (without changing the content being assessed); - incorporation of multidimensional science content (core ideas, practices, crosscutting concepts) that ranges from concrete to abstract concepts; and - the level of support, interrelated with the science content, to help distinguish the performance levels.
+For example, a student performing at the highest level may only need minimal scaffolding on more abstract concepts being measured, whereas a student performing at one of the mid-levels may need additional support built into the item and focus on more concrete concepts, and a student performing at the lowest level may require the additional supports along with content assessed that is focused on only one dimension of the science concepts (e.g., core ideas).